sharing the road with large trucks

 The risk of underride/override

 Because large trucks are just that, large, a collision with one can lead to underride or override, depending on who crashes into whom.
 Cars that rear-end large trucks are in danger of sliding under the truck on impact.
 Override can happen when a truck crashes into a car from behind, overriding the rear of the vehicle.
 Both scenarios are grim.
-The Insurance Institute for Highway Safety (IIHS) used 2009 data to report that 70 percent of fatalities in accidents involving a car and a large truck were the occupants of the car.
+The Insurance Institute for Highway Safety (IIHS) found that, in 2012, 67 percent of fatalities in large truck accidents were car occupants.

 Trucks that weigh in excess of 10,000 pounds are required by law to have rear underride guards, though the effectiveness of these devices has been called into question.
-In a 2011 report, the IIHS found that certain underride guards that met U.S. specifications buckled when struck by a car going 35 mph.
+In a 2013 report, the IIHS found that while most underride guards functioned properly when a car going 35 mph struck the center of the trailer, almost all the guards buckled when only 30 percent of the car's width overlapped with the truck's trailer.
+If that seems confusing, here's the main takeaway: unless the collision is directly head-on, there's a significant risk that the underride guard could fail.

 Because of their weight, big trucks take longer (sometimes twice as long) to stop than other vehicles.
 Pure physics is at work here.
 The sort of drivers who like to bob and weave through heavy traffic can run into trouble if they forget that trucks aren't able to stop on a dime.